SunithaMekala58/Employee-Salary-Prediction-using-ML-and-Streamlit-Project/README.md

-# Salary Prediction App using Linear Regression Model (using Machine Learning and Streamlit)
+# Employee Salary Prediction using Linear Regression Model (using Machine Learning and Streamlit)

   # Description: